imagment/Silver-Cplusplus/Documents/Functions/getMeshValuesAt.md

 ```

 ## Description
-This function is used to find a mesh in a certain location.
-The parameters are Vec2 and Vec3.
+The `getMeshValuesAt2` function finds meshes located at a specific position but the Z position does not matter and uses Vec2 for the position.
+The `getMeshValuesAt3` function, on the other hand, finds meshes at a specific position and the Z axis also matters.
-They both return a vector of mesh that is in that location.
+These function returns a vector of meshes.

 ## Example Usage
 ```